harvester/docs/versioned_docs/version-v1.2/install/iso-install.md

 ...
 ```

-So the nodes will query the embedded Rancher Manager via the VIP address instead of the FQDN provided during the Harvester installation.
-If the custom SSL certificate you configured doesn't contain a valid IP SAN extension, `rancherd` will fail at the exact point we showed above.
+The nodes will query the embedded Rancher Manager via the VIP address instead of the FQDN provided during the Harvester installation.
+If the custom SSL certificate you configured doesn't contain a valid IP SAN extension, `rancherd` will fail at the exact point shown above.

 To work around this, you need to configure the cluster with a valid IP SAN extension, i.e., include the VIP address in the IP SAN extension when generating the CSR or signing the certificate.
-After applying the new certificate on the cluster, `rancherd` is then able to proceed and finish its job.
-But soon `rancher-system-agent` will complain about it cannot verify the certificate received from the embedded Rancher Manager:
+After applying the new certificate on the cluster, `rancherd` can then proceed and finish its job.
+However, soon `rancher-system-agent` will complain that it cannot verify the certificate received from the embedded Rancher Manager:

 ```sh
 $ journalctl -u rancher-system-agent.service